Castlemartin Training Area

+Castlemartin Training Area is a British Army military training area and armoured fighting vehicle range located in the Welsh county of Pembrokeshire.
+It was originally established for tank training by the Royal Armoured Corps in 1938.
+The training area is located within the Pembrokeshire Coast National Park, on the South Pembrokeshire coast.

 History

 The Castlemartin Training Area was established in 1938 from both deserted and inhabited farmland, and from parts of the defunct Cawdor Estate.
 The ranges were abandoned by the military soon after the Second World War, but were re-instated in 1951 when the Korean War started.

-In 1961 there was a shortage of suitable tank training areas in the northern part of Germany for the then recently reactivated German Tank Units.
+In 1961 there was a shortage of suitable tank training areas in the northern part of West Germany for the then recently reactivated German Tank Units.
 The British Army of the Rhine (BAOR) extensively used the ranges at the Bergen-Hohne Training Area which totalled 72,000 acre as their training demands could not be met by the limited acreage available in the United Kingdom.
-Therefore, a NATO accordance was agreed in Paris whereby the fledgling German forces could use the 5000 acre range at Castlemartin.
+Therefore, a NATO accordance was agreed in Paris whereby the fledgling West German forces could use the 5000 acre range at Castlemartin.
 This relationship between the German Armoured Units and Castlemartin lasted until October 1996, when after Germany reunification, additional ranges in eastern Germany became available.

-Defence Training Estate

 In 1999 the Defence Training Estate was formed and units from all over the UK and NATO have trained on the ranges.